rclarkem/WeatherApp/README.md

 #### Challenges:

-Handling events using state and props and using the Geolocation API.
+Using state and props and the Geolocation API.

 #### Purpose